 1. Nobody ever goes to jail for not filing a tax return.
 TRUE OR FALSE?

-2. If the TaxMan doesn’t reassess your return within four years, you’re safe.
+2. If the TaxMan doesn’t reassess your return within three years, you’re safe.
 TRUE OR FALSE?

 Again that’s FALSE.
 If the CRA believes there is reason to suspect fraud in a tax return, they can go back as many years as they choose and reassess your return and, if they find enough evidence, even prosecute you for tax fraud.